-- 4.3 The stated objectives shall be achieved through: - (a) monitoring/studies/surveys, as appropriate, of levels, loads, pathways, and distribution of contaminants and their effects; - (b) monitoring of trends in the levels and effects of contaminants7 (see Annex I); - (c) target oriented research in support of monitoring activities8; - (d) analysis and evaluation (at a national or regional level) of pollution related data from surveys, baseline studies and monitoring organized in the framework of MED POL; - (e) preparation of reports on the assessment of specific pollution related problems of the Mediterranean region including recommendations for action, if deemed appropriate9; - (f) preparation of short and concise reports on the state of pollution of the Mediterranean environment for each meeting of the Contracting Parties, specifically highlighting the changes and trends identified since the submission of the last report10; and - (g) preparation, for the 1999 and 2003 meetings of the Contracting Parties, of consolidated reports on the state of the Mediterranean environment10 11. - 4.4 The monitoring shall concentrate on the assessment of trends in pollution related problems in order to provide a solid basis for the appraisal of the environmental health of the Mediterranean as a whole, and to serve as an early warning system for the problems which may be encountered in the future (see Annex
+- (b) monitoring of trends in the levels and effects of contaminants7 (see Annex); - (c) target-oriented research in support of monitoring activities8; - (d) analysis and evaluation (at a national, sub-regional or regional level) of pollution related data from surveys, baseline studies and monitoring organized within the framework of MED POL; - (e) preparation of reports on the assessment of specific pollution-related problems of the Mediterranean region including recommendations for action, if deemed appropriate9; - (f) preparation of national reports on the state of the marine and coastal environment, to be prepared every four years with the first report being prepared by the year 2001; - (g) preparation of short and concise reports on the state of pollution of the Mediterranean environment for each meeting of the Contracting Parties, specifically highlighting the changes and trends identified since the submission of the last report10; and - (h) preparation by the Secretariat for the 2001 meeting of the Contracting Parties, of a consolidated report on the state of the Mediterranean environment11. - 5.4 The monitoring shall concentrate on the assessment of trends in pollution-related problems in order to provide a solid basis for the appraisal of the environmental health of the Mediterranean as a whole, and to serve as an early warning system for the problems that may be encountered in the future (see Annex), as well as the preparation of inventories of point and non-point sources of pollution, particularly the land-based sources, and the monitoring of the pollution loads reaching the Mediterranean from these sources. - 5.5 In some instances, data from monitoring programmes alone will not be sufficient for the assessment of pollution-related problems and their long-term implications.
+Therefore, in such cases, monitoring data will have to be supplemented by well-defined target-oriented research as indicated by the Contracting Parties. - 5.6 Although the overall assessment for the Mediterranean will be organized by the Secretariat of MAP, there is also a need for national assessments in order to decide on national management measures.

-7 Article 12 of the Barcelona Convention.
+7 Article 12 of the Barcelona Convention (1995).

-8 Article 13(3) of the Barcelona Convention.
+8 Article 13.3 of the Barcelona Convention (1995).

-9 The recommendations may lead to the development of proposals for concrete pollution control measures, as described in section 5A of the present document.
+The recommendations may lead to the development of proposals for concrete pollution control measures, as described in Section 6A of the present document.